ryanaltvater/generator-liquid/README.md

 # <a name="project-setup"></a>Project setup

-1. Create a project folder
+1. Create a project folder or clone a new repository
 2. Run `yo liquid` from the root directory
 3. Select a **Project type**
   - **WordPress**